ISPO Award 2021 | Jury Panels

 Mathieu was editor of a major online portal for several years before joining Éditions Nivéales, France's largest action sports media company: Éditions Nivéales publishes magazines such as Snowsurf, Ski Magazine, Skieur Magazine, Grimper, Montagnes, and Vertical.
 Although he started snowboarding relatively late at the age of 15, Mathieu has tested more than 500 different skis and snowboards in the past 20 years.

-"As a passionate sportsman, it is a pleasure for me to meet other sports enthusiasts, share their enthusiasm, and experience, test and evaluate the latest innovations and ideas from the world of sports."
+“I am very attracted form innovation.
+It is a pleasure for me sharing ideas, experience and test with other sports enthusiasts, and evaluate the latest ideas from the world of outdoors sport”

 Olaf Perwitzschky is a graduate in sports and a certified ski and mountain guide.
 For more than 20 years he’s been testing all sorts of mountain sporting goods - from functional underwear to ice climbing equipment.
 More than once, products couldn’t withstand his checks - but, well, that’s the purpose of product tests!